 A. In face of the rising flood risk, we have estimated that between 300,000 – 500,000 flood-risk UK households would struggle to obtain affordably priced flood insurance without a scheme like Flood Re

-A. The Government and others agreed with us that the agreement has become unsustainable and that a new approach was needed to safeguard affordable and widely available flood insurance in the UK.
-The Statement was only ever intended to be a temporary measure, and has restricted customer choice as insurers only have commitments to their existing customers, and new insurers can decide to whom they offer flood insurance.
+The Government and others agreed with us that the Flood Insurance Statement of Principles established in 2000 had become unsustainable and that a new approach was needed to help flood risk households obtain affordable flood insurance.
+The Statement was only ever intended to be a temporary measure, and restricted customer choice as insurers only had commitments to their existing customers, and new insurers can decide to whom they offer flood insurance.

-Q. How will this new scheme work?
+Q. How will Flood Re work?